fedediiaz/learning-postgress/beginner/README.md

 3. Retrieve films released between 2005 and 2007.
 4. Retrieve actors whose last name ends with 'son'.
 5. Retrieve payments where the amount is greater than 5.00.
+6. Retrieve actors whose first name is exactly 5 characters long, starts with J and ends with e.

 ### **Solutions:**